spotipy-dev/spotipy/TUTORIAL.md

                                                redirect_uri="YOUR_APP_REDIRECT_URI",
                                                scope="user-library-read"))
 ```
-E. Replace YOUR_APP_CLIENT_ID and YOUR_APP_CLIENT_SECRET with the values you copied and saved in step 1D.
-Replace YOUR_APP_REDIRECT_URI with the URI you set in step 1C.
+D. Replace YOUR_APP_CLIENT_ID and YOUR_APP_CLIENT_SECRET with the values you copied and saved in step 1D.
+Replace YOUR_APP_REDIRECT_URI with the URI you set in step 1B.

 ## Step 3.
 Start Using Spotipy